Skip to main content

 Niagara River and Greenway Habitat Conservation Strategies

-Waterkeeper has recently completed two planning efforts that serve as blueprints for habitat restoration and conservation in both the Niagara River watershed and Niagara River Greenway.
+Waterkeeper has recently completed two planning efforts that serve as blueprints for habitat restoration and conservation in both the Niagara River/Lake Erie Watershed and Niagara River Greenway.

 Overview